Victorious War Museum: Alleged sinking of USS Baltimore

 The museum has several exhibits that claim that the U.S. Navy heavy cruiser USS Baltimore was sunk by Motor Torpedo Boats belonging to the Korean People's Navy on 2 July 1950.
-Exhibits include a poster and the supposed actual torpedo boat which supposedly sank the American cruiser.
+Exhibits include a poster and the torpedo boat which supposedly sank the American cruiser.
 However, the cruiser, at the time of its alleged loss, was still in the U.S. Navy's decommissioned reserve, and had been as such since 1946.
 In 1951, it was recommissioned and assigned to the Atlantic Fleet.
 In 1955, Baltimore was transferred to the Pacific Fleet two years after the Korean War.
 Clearly, the ship was nowhere near Korea during the three years of conflict there.

 The actual battle involved light cruiser USS Juneau as well as the Royal Navy's sloop HMS Black Swan and cruiser HMS Jamaica.
 Together, they destroyed several (at least 3) North Korean torpedo boats without suffering losses or damage.